EmilyHattenn/EmilyHattenn.github.io/README.md

 ## Sections

 ### Welcome
-A hero section with my photo, animated multilingual greeting, and a hover-reveal introduction about my academic background and career goals.
+A section with my photo, animated multilingual greeting, and a hover-reveal introduction about my academic background and career goals.

 ### About Me
 A collapsible section with my background, research interests, and personal photos.
 Includes details about my interdisciplinary approach to physics and computing.